Danfall369/hello-rails-backend/README.md

 # 📖 [Hello React Rails Backend] `[Ruby on Rails]` <a name="about-project"></a>

 This project is a Ruby on Rails application that serves as an endpoint API for generating and delivering random messages.
-This API is designed to be utilized as the backend for another project, acting as the frontend, located in a separate repository that you can fin in here:
+This API is designed to be utilized as the backend for another project, acting as the frontend, located in a separate repository that you can find here:

 <a href="https://github.com/Danfall369/hello-react-front-end">Hello React Frontend Repository</a>